saanviv812/redrob_indiaruns_stardustteam/README.md

 ## AI tool usage

-This system was built with Claude's assistance (architecture discussion, code, EDA).
+This system was built with Claude's assistance (code, EDA).
 Declared honestly in `submission_metadata.yaml`.
 No candidate data was sent to any hosted LLM; the ranking step makes zero network calls.